aws-samples/aws-lakeformation-ml-transforms/lab-guides/activity1.md

 - Labelling file that would be used in Activity#
 - Glue Development Endpoint
 - SageMaker Notebook instance with Spark ETL code
+- IAM Role for AWS Glue and Lake Formation

 **NOTE: Password for dladmin and dlanalyst users is set to "welcome".**